 The FFT data must be submitted to NHS England monthly.
 Submissions should include responses received in the given month.
-The details of the submission timetable for this new collection area will follow.
-The first return collected nationally will be for patients responding to the guestion in April 2015.
+The first return collected nationally will be for patients responding to the question in April 2015.

 The following data must be submitted: